NSBLab/MBM/README.md

 ## Additional functions

-Useful functions relating to eigenmodes may be found at https://github.com/NSBLab/BrainEigenmodes/tree/main, including:
+Useful functions relating to eigenmodes may be found at https://github.com/NSBLab/BrainEigenmodes/tree/main

-Example of how to use `surface_eigenmodes.py` to calculate surface and/or volume geometric eigenmodes (See `demo_eigenmode_calculation.sh`),

-Visualising an eigenmode or a map (See `demo_eigenmode_visualization.m`).

 ## Compatibility